Naguco/vibe-coding-sap-cap-ai-core-cline/PROMPTS.md

     - Consider the CAP documentation before moving one with the new enhancement.
     - Apply a TDD approach.
 There are tests already done in this project.
 Maybe it will be great to modify them and include more tests FIRSTLY.
 I want a RED-GREEN-REFACTOR approach.
     - Let's discuss also about the new enhancement.

+7. It seems that there is a bug in the code.
+The administrator explained that when they create a book, it is possible to create it with a negative amount.
+It seems that this is not happening when updating the book.
+Could you please check it?
+If you see a bug, please, perform solving this task in a TDD way.
+Red, green way.
+Firstly the test, check that it does not pass, then the bug fixing.